Esri/i3s-spec/docs/1.7/3Dobject_ReadMe.md

 | ---------- | -------------- | ---------------------------------------- | ------------------------------------------------------------ |
 | Geometries | `bin`, `draco` | The geometry resource (mesh information) | `http://serviceURL/layers/{layerID}/nodes/{resourceID}/geometries/{geometry ID}` |

 - `layerID`: Integer.
 ID of the associated layer.
-Esri clients expect this to be `0`.
+Esri products expect this to be `0`.
 - `resourceID`: Integer.
 ID of the associated node.
 - `geometryID`: Integer.
 This ID returns one of the geometries available for this node.
 The same geometry may be available in a different format.